garrandall/popular-music-data/tracks/diamond-in-the-back-ludacris.md

 What I left to rob and steal
 Man, I gotta earn for a livin', ain't nobody givin' me nothin' Find somethin' I love to do
-Hmm, what about that pimpin'?
+Hm, what about that pimpin'?
 It's good tippin'
 Tax free, and I know a lot of people that love to screw Yeah, it's just a way of the world, with boys and girls I'm adjustin' to my environment